samdishakhunger/blog/_posts/motivation/2021-07-15-all-you-have-to-fear-is-the-fear-itself.md

 I just wanna remind you that it is not actually that you have some allergy from water or anything, it is just that you have fed it in your mind even without experiencing it in real life.

-Now even if you gather some courage and try swimming, your mind will again and again remind you that you are afraid of water and you will give in in to your fear.
+Now even if you gather some courage and try swimming, your mind will again and again remind you that you are afraid of water and you will give in to your fear.

 This happens with us oftenly.